blyxxyz/Python-PHP-Bridge/README.md

-This is a Python module for running PHP code.
+This is a Python module for running PHP programs.
 It makes PHP functions, classes, objects, constants and variables available to be used just like regular Python versions.

 You can call functions:
 ```